How Should I Coach an Underperforming Colleague?

 Perhaps the only thing more difficult than dealing with colleagues who aren’t pulling their weight is finding the time to address all the problems they cause.
 Like all Magna 20-Minute Mentors, How Should I Coach an Underperforming Colleague? is made by and for busy professionals, so even the busiest academic administrators can find time for it.

-Purchase this program today, and start learning effective responses to issues that really hit home!
+Start learning effective responses to issues that really hit home.
+Purchase this program today!

 Product Code: OM13BA